justzt/ZTAlertView/README.md

 ZTAlertView
 ===========

-A custom alertView implement UIView
+An ios custom alertView implement with UIView

 How to use
 ===========